x

 All that you need to make it work is a working piece of HTML that’s hosted somewhere public.
 That way, Website Testing can link to your website, web app, or prototype via URL.

-Remote Unmoderated Testing Best Practices
+How to Conduct Remote Unmoderated Usability Testing + Best Practices

 unmoderated usability testing